sasa-sabi/Sabi-log-editor/README.md

 This is a limited-function version.

 It is not possible to move markdown files to Notion or to generate a list of articles.

-### 1.1.0

-Additional templates.

-It should look good if you fix template/temp.md each.

-If -tag1, -tag2 and -sent are not included, it will not work properly.

 ## Other